TNegash/snapCloud/privateSnapCloudOnPI.md

         ```bash
         sudo su root
         ```
-    - Next, add the DB user (in this case, we'll use the username "cloud"):
+    - Next, add the DB user (in this case, we'll use the username "winna"):
         ```bash
-        adduser cloud
+        adduser winna
         ```

 2. **Access the PostgreSQL Terminal**: